seungyun100/Expansion-mammals/README.md

+# Large Terrestrial Mammals Resurging in a Depopulating Country

+**Supplementary Code Repository for the Manuscript:**

-# This repository is supplemental to the following manuscript
+This repository is supplemental to the following manuscript

 Baek S.-Y., Amano T., Akasaka M., and Koike S. Large terrestrial mammals resurging in a depopulating country.